fmalina/revisions-blocl/activism/fedup.md

 being lender of last resort to savior - and then destroyer - of America’s economic system.

-I witnessed the tunnel vision and arrogance of Fed academics who can’t understand that their theoretical models bear little resemblance to real life.
+I witnessed the tunnel vision and arrogance of Fed academics who can't understand that their theoretical models bear little resemblance to real life.

 People are waking up.
 And it’s about time.